IgniteUI/indigo-design-docfx/en/codegen/layout-codegen.md

 Only Artboards or Groups may be selected for code generation.
 99% of the time, the developer will select one or more groups from an Artboard to generate components for.
 The reason a whole Artboard is rarely selected for code generation is that Sketch designs typically have chrome around a form, this same chrome is repeated for each Artboard.
 The application chrome is created once by the developer when architecting their application.
 The chrome has complex interactions that provide navigation and other essential application services.

-The below two images are examples of what a developer would select for code generation.
+The below two images are examples of what a developer will select for code generation.

-In the below image the developer would select the Sketch Group `peopleEdit` for code generation.
+In the below image the developer selects the Sketch Group `peopleEdit` for code generation.
 The other elements are chrome used by the designer to show the application and components in context.

 <img class="responsive-img" src="../images/layout_codegen_people1.png" />

-In the below image the developer would select the Sketch Groups `peopleList` and `peopleDetails` for code generation, ignoring the navigation chrome elements.
+In the below image the developer will select the Sketch Groups `peopleList` and `peopleDetails` for code generation, ignoring the navigation chrome elements.

 <img class="responsive-img" src="../images/layout_codegen_people2.png" />